 A Lady Banks rose (Rosa banksiae) produces cascades of yellow or white flower clusters in spring or early summer, creating early color in your garden.
 Learning how to prune a Lady Banks rose ensures this vigorously growing plant stays healthy and looks beautiful.
 These roses are perennials in U.S. Department of Agriculture plant hardiness zones 6 through 10.
 This wild rose looks best when allowed to grow in its natural form, but infrequent rose pruning can help keep it in bounds while still ensuring ample flowering.

-Ready Your Shears
+Ready Your Pruning Shears

-Wipe the shear blades with a cloth soaked in rubbing alcohol to disinfect them before you prune.
-If you cut out diseased wood or are moving between plants, wipe the shears again.
-Some varieties of Lady Banks roses have thorny stems, so wear leather gardening gloves and long sleeves if you are trimming a thorned variety.
+Wipe the shear blades with a cloth soaked in rubbing alcohol to sanitize them before you prune.
+This prevents spreading diseases to the plants.
+If you cut out diseased wood or are moving between plants, wipe the shears before making each cut.
+Some types of Lady Banks roses have a few thorny stems, so wear leather gardening gloves and long sleeves if you are trimming a thorned variety.